crazy-canux/blog_pelican/content/Python/PSL_System.md

-        type - The type to which the command-line argument should be converted. choices - A container of the allowable values for the argument. required - Whether or not the command-line option may be omitted (optionals only). help - A brief description of what the argument does. metavar - A name for the argument in usage messages. dest - The name of the attribute to be added to the object returned by. add_subparsers(self, **kwargs) # -> argparse._SubParsersAction
+        type - The type to which the command-line argument should be converted. choices - A container of the allowable values for the argument. required - Whether or not the command-line option may be omitted (optionals only). help - A brief description of what the argument does. # 用来打印默认值：%(default)s metavar - A name for the argument in usage messages. dest - The name of the attribute to be added to the object returned by. add_subparsers(self, **kwargs) # -> argparse._SubParsersAction